harald25/KjellerTak/README.md

 # KjellerTak
-This is a project to make cool things happen in the roof of my basement where I have installed 35 meters of WS2812B LED strips
+This is a project to make cool things happen in the roof of my basement where I have installed 35 meters of WS2812B LED strips.
 I'm using FastLED, Teensy, TouchOSC, and ESP8266.